 Cleaning the Ganga was a major election plank for the victorious Narendra Modi-led NDA.
 The same Ganga where 80% of untreated waste is dumped in from 138 open drains.
 So when I decided to take a journey down the river, I did what no traveller does.
 Instead of the ghats, I decided to travel down the nalas (drains) that have become the new-age tributaries to the holiest of the Indian holy rivers.
 I chose Kanpur and Varanasi, based on a 2013 report of the Central Pollution Control Board which called the stretch between these two cities as the most polluted part of Ganga’s course.

 Kanpur has 400 leather units spouting cocktails of dangerous chemicals and heavy metals into the river.
 My first stop was Sisamau Nala, one of the largest open drains in Kanpur.
 The dense slummy settlements of Bakarmandi caps around the head of Sisamau.
 Every day 197 million litres of dark sewage water is flushed out of the city through this nala into the Ganga.
 The residents of Bakarmandi are horrified by some of the contents that pass down the drain.
 Rotting cadavers, complains one of the residents.
-Carcases of animals, complains another resident when we met the slum dwellers at seven o’clock in the morning.
+Carcasses of animals, complains another resident when we met the slum dwellers at seven o’clock in the morning.

 As I continue downstream, I come across a municipal dump yard in Khalasi Line.
 This is perhaps one the cleanest dump yards I had ever seen.
 “The waste collected from our homes is seldom taken to the dump.
 The small hand carts that collect waste are emptied in the nala on its way to the dump,” says Ram Kumar Maurya, a resident of Gualtoli.
-The locality has a thriving vegetable and meat market along the nala, and all the waste from the market and the homes in the area is dumped right in, which ultimately reaches the Ganga.
+The locality has a thriving vegetable and meat market along the nala, and all the waste from the market and the homes in the area are dumped right in, which ultimately reaches the Ganga.

 The mouth of the Sisamau Nala can be easily confused for a natural waterfall, except there are two concrete bulwarks that guide the water into the river.
 There was also a nostril-numbing stench that gave away the drain’s dirty credentials.
 The bank of the river near the outfall was covered with plastic, decaying clothes and animal carcasses.
 On the banks, boatmen sit with fishing-lines trying to catch the hybrid Tilapia, an invasive species of fish which they sell in the local markets.
 This is the only fish that can survive in these heavily polluted waters.